SIR IAN DIXON SCHOLARSHIP

 ABOUT THE SCHOLARSHIP

-The successful scholar will continue to work during the 2 year programme, carrying out a research project which will benefit the scholar, their company and the industry.
-The specific subject of the research will be proposed by the applicant, addressing topical challenges and opportunities facing our industry.
-This could relate to any discipline or area of construction including legal, technical or management practices.
-It could be a new project or extend existing work of the scholar or employer to increase its value to a wider audience in industry.
+The successful scholar continued to work during the 2 year programme, carrying out a research project which benefited the scholar, their company and the industry.
+The specific subject of the research was proposed by the applicant, addressing topical challenges and opportunities facing our industry.
+This could have been related to any discipline or area of construction including legal, technical or management practices.
+It could have been a new project or extended existing work of the scholar or employer to increase its value to a wider audience in industry.

 CURRENT SCHOLARS